ProFire/secretlabexercise/README.md

 - No VPN and VPN gateway was created.
 I would have either used [OpenVPN](https://shurn.me/blog/2016-12-19/creating-a-hybrid-data-centre-with-openvpn) or [WireGuard](https://www.wireguard.com/) so that the private subnet is accessible from corporate network.
 That also means the RDS is not accessible unless there is a VPN setup or there is an EC2 instance in Public Subnet to SSH/RDP into.
 - No redis cache was created to store PHP sessions, since the exercise requirement didn't require session storage and I wanted to save on cost.
 I would have created a [ElastiCache Redis Cluster](https://aws.amazon.com/elasticache/redis/) to store sessions, so that the PHP app is stateless.
 - Normally, test isn't done on production environment, but on uat and development environment.
 But since I only created 1 environment, the test is done on production environment.
-- The code coverage report should be in a centralised private location, like S3, not [http://secretlabexercise-lb-1171822883.ap-southeast-1.elb.amazonaws.com/codecoverage/](http://secretlabexercise-lb-1171822883.ap-southeast-1.elb.amazonaws.com/codecoverage/)
+- The code coverage report should be in a centralised private location, like [AWS S3](https://aws.amazon.com/s3/) or [AWS EFS](https://aws.amazon.com/efs/), not [http://secretlabexercise-lb-1171822883.ap-southeast-1.elb.amazonaws.com/codecoverage/](http://secretlabexercise-lb-1171822883.ap-southeast-1.elb.amazonaws.com/codecoverage/)
 - I would have configured a DNS like secretlab.shurn.me and procured an SSL cert on the domain, given enough time.
 My own domain, [https://shurn.me/](https://shurn.me/) already has an SSL cert.